 Over the past few months I have been subject to identity theft, impersonation on internet, threatening and offensive, abusive emails.
 The guy doing this has set up webpages supposedly set up by me, that offer my photographs to anyone who wants them, and/or have been abusive.
 He uses email address that incorporate my name.

-This person is Chris Robinson, a 68 year guy who regards himself as an artist, who hangs around Newcastle and Chiang Mai, Thailand.
+This person is Chris Robinson, a 72 year guy, an ex-art teacher, who hangs around Newcastle and Chiang Mai, Thailand.
 I have never met this guy and had no involvement with him until he took a personal dislike to me several months ago.